LomanLab/mockcommunity/docs/mc_databases.md

 title: Databases
 ---

+### Newer kraken2 databases
+Since September 2020, Langmead et al. routinely contruct and distribute kraken2 hash files of the RefSeq database and [make them freely available for download via AWS](https://benlangmead.github.io/aws-indexes/k2).
+For posterity, we still provide links to our databases below:

 ### kraken2-microbial (September 2018, 30GB)
 A database built by stacking the `kraken2` `--download-library` command for the following database types: